To help your family estimate what your college costs might be at Hamilton, you can use MyinTuition or our Net Price Calculator.

 Our goal is to accept only the most talented and deserving students and then provide the financial aid that makes it possible for them to enroll.
 We are also committed to providing an exceptional experience for all students who choose Hamilton, regardless of their financial background.

 Typical first-year financial aid awards consist of Hamilton scholarships, student employment and federal, subsidized student loans not to exceed $3,500.
-The average total student indebtedness has ranged from $16,500-$21,500 in recent years.
+The average total student indebtedness has ranged from $16,500-$21,500, about 50% less than the national average.
 Learn more about types of financial aid.

 Approximate percentage of students receiving financial aid each year.